-In elastic $e+d\rightarrow e+d$ electron-deuteron scattering two unpolarized elastic structure functions $A(Q^2)$ and $B(Q^2)$ are applied for the description of the scattering process.
-Two unpolarized elastic structure functions are defined by means of $G_C(Q^2)$, $G_Q(Q^2)$, $G_M(Q^2)$ form-factors as following: \cite{3,17,19,21,22,24,29}:
+In elastic $e+d\rightarrow e+d$ electron-deuteron scattering, two unpolarized elastic structure functions, $A(Q^2)$ and $B(Q^2)$, are applied in the description of the scattering process.
+The two unpolarized elastic structure functions are defined using the $G_C(Q^2)$, $G_Q(Q^2)$, and $G_M(Q^2)$ form factors as follows \cite{3,17,19,21,22,24,29}:

-The $B(Q^2)$ unpolarized elastic structure function depends only on $G^2_M(Q^2)$ form factor.
-So, this form factor can be determined by a Rosenbluth separation of $A(Q^2)$ and $B(Q^2)$ as \cite{3,17}:
+The $B(Q^2)$ unpolarized elastic structure function depends only on the $G^2_M(Q^2)$ form factor.
+Therefore, this form factor can be determined by a Rosenbluth separation of $A(Q^2)$ and $B(Q^2)$ \cite{3,17}:

-or by a cross section measurement at $\theta = 180^{o}$, where $\left(\frac{d\sigma}{d\Omega}\right)_{Mott}$ is the Mott cross section, $\theta$ is the electron scattering angle and $S=A(Q^2)+B(Q^2)$~\cite{3,17}.
-Since the first unpolarized elastic structure function $A(Q^2)$ depends on all three form factors, only a quadratic combination of $G_C(Q^2)$ and $G_Q(Q^2)$ can be determined from the unpolarized cross section.
-A complete separation of the form factors requires the measurement of at least one tensor polarization observable, such as $T_{20}$, $T_{21}$ and $T_{22}$ and all of the polarization observables depend upon the momentum square $Q^2$ and scattering angle $\theta$ \cite{3,17,19,21,24,29,30,31}:
+or by a cross section measurement at $\theta = 180^{o}$, where $\left(\frac{d\sigma}{d\Omega}\right)_{Mott}$ is the Mott cross section, $\theta$ is the electron scattering angle, and $S=A(Q^2)+B(Q^2)$~\cite{3,17}.
+Because the first unpolarized elastic structure function $A(Q^2)$ depends on all three form factors, only a quadratic combination of $G_C(Q^2)$ and $G_Q(Q^2)$ can be determined from the unpolarized cross section.
+A complete separation of the form factors requires the measurement of at least one tensor polarization observation, such as $T_{20}$, $T_{21}$, and $T_{22}$, and all of the polarization observables depend on the momentum square $Q^2$ and scattering angle $\theta$ \cite{3,17,19,21,24,29,30,31}:

-Since the first $T_{20}$ measurement \cite{32} was performed close to $\theta= 70^{o}$ the observables are quoted at this angle.
-For the experiments not performed at $70^{o}$, the $T_{20}$ observable is extrapolated to this angle, using the structure functions.
-It is useful to use the another alternate quantity $\tilde{T}_{20}(Q^2)$, which is independent of scattering angle $\theta$ and thus, depends only on $Q^{2}$~\cite{17,19,31}:
+Because the first $T_{20}$ measurement \cite{32} was performed close to $\theta= 70^{o}$, observables are quoted at this angle.
+For experiments not performed at $70^{o}$, the $T_{20}$ observable is extrapolated to this angle using the structure functions.
+It is useful to use an alternative quantity, $\tilde{T}_{20}(Q^2)$, which is independent of scattering angle $\theta$ and thus depends only on $Q^{2}$~\cite{17,19,31}: